Retaining Clients Through a Transition

 Exploring the Truths

 They got here by not building or adopting a system to more efficiently manage their clients and practice.
 Clients were never segmented and called or asked to meet on a monthly, quarterly, or annual basis.
-These clients typically were the ones initiating the conversation, which often put the advisor on their back foot.
+These clients typically were the ones initiating the conversation, which often put the financial professional on their back foot.
 Without an established relationship, the inevitable death spiral will occur when switching firms.